-The programme may also contribute to bridging the gap between the research communities in the public sector and in business and industry – exchanges with foreign companies are highly welcome.
+This funding instrument also aims to bridge the gap between the research communities in the public and the private sector.
+Therefore, secondments to the private sector, i.e., companies outside of Luxembourg, are highly welcome.

 The duration of the INTER Mobility exchange is between 6 weeks and 1 year.

 - All applications must be submitted via the FNR’s Online Grant Management System.